microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/85.bot-authentication-sni/README.md

      - MicrosoftAppType: Type of the App (optional for MultiTenant apps).
      - MicrosoftAppTenantId: Tenant Id to which your bot belongs (optional for MultiTenant apps).

-  2. Intall and configure [OpenSSL](https://www.openssl.org/source/) with the latest version
+  2. Install and configure [OpenSSL](https://www.openssl.org/source/) with the latest version
     - Download the latest version source and add the folder to the [environment variables](https://www.java.com/en/download/help/path.html) path.
       ```bash
       setx path "%path%;<OpenSSL path here>